The first thing I notice about Fortune Centre is not the food. It is the light

 Wawa Lala Bee Hoon is famed for its authentic clam noodles served with Chinese wine, featuring fresh clams, fresh cockles, and a flavorful broth infused with spices and cherry tomatoes.
 The rice noodles or flat noodles soak up the rich soup, making this a comforting bowl for seafood lovers.

-This eatery attracts seafood enthusiasts who appreciate the freshness of live clams displayed just outside the shop.
-The atmosphere is lively yet casual, with a steady stream of customers throughout the day.
-Situated at #01-11/12 and a mere three-minute walk from Bencoolen MRT, Wawa Lala operates daily from 11:30 AM to 9:30 PM and offers a walk-in only experience.
+Location and Opening Hours: Situated at #01-11/12 and a mere three-minute walk from Bencoolen MRT, Wawa Lala operates daily from 11:30 AM to 9:30 PM and offers a walk-in only experience.
 To avoid the busiest times, early or late visits are recommended.

-Perfect for those who crave authentic clam noodles and fresh seafood, Wawa Lala rewards the patient diner with a richly satisfying meal.
+Best for: Perfect for those who crave authentic clam noodles and fresh seafood, Wawa Lala rewards the patient diner with a richly satisfying meal.
 Timing your visit outside peak hours can make the experience even more enjoyable.

-Coffee Cafe Bar: Light Bites and Great Coffee
+5. Coffee Cafe Bar: Light Bites and Great Coffee

 My Order: Coffee ($2), Light Bites, Freshly Baked Pastries